MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/whats-new/introduction.md

 ---
 title: "What's new in Dynamics GP"
-description: "Learn about updates and enhancements in [!INCLUDE[prodshort](../includes/prodshort.md)]."
+description: "Learn about updates and enhancements in Dynamics GP."
 keywords: ""
 author: edupont04
 ms.author: edupont